Queenxrypt/deleva/README.md

-DELEVA's own `MonitoringRunner`, running unattended in `LIVE` mode, detected a real Aave V3 health-factor breach (1.28, below the 1.50 trigger) and autonomously executed a 2.93256692 USDC deleverage through KeeperHub.
+DELEVA's own `MonitoringRunner`, running unattended in `LIVE` mode, detected a real Aave V3 health-factor breach (1.28, below the 1.50 trigger) and autonomously executed a 2.93256692 USDC deleverage through KeeperHub, bringing the health factor back to approximately 1.50.
 No human triggered this cycle.
 Full evidence, including every activity-log timestamp and an independent cross-check against KeeperHub's own status API, is in [`proof/DELEVA_AUTONOMOUS_PROOF.md`](proof/DELEVA_AUTONOMOUS_PROOF.md).
 **This transaction hash must never be replaced or relabeled.**